I’ve got some tough love for you today. And I hope you take it seriously.

 An actor contacted me after a recent article I wrote on enhancing actor websites.
 And the actor asked me to review her site.

-What I found was a fairly fast loading site, with 5 links that promoted her headshot, resume, reel etc, and 8 links promoting her activism with Wikileaks, various anti-death penalty causes, immigration reform and more.
+What I found was a fairly fast loading site, with 5 links that promoted her headshot, resume, reel etc, and 8 links promoting her activism with Wikileaks, various anti-death penalty causes, taking a knee for the National Anthem, immigration reform and more.

 I wrote her back immediately about that.